 Verify Docker and Docker Compose:

-bashsudo docker run --rm hello-world
+sudo docker run --rm hello-world docker compose version

 Expected output includes:

+Hello from Docker!
 Docker Compose version v5.1.3

 Any current Docker Compose plugin version is acceptable.